 Deep in the skin sits the hair root and bulb.
 At the base of the hair bulb lies small blood vessels that supply the hair shaft and bulb with rich, nutritional blood.
 This rich supply of blood allows the regeneration of hair cells and for each hair follicle to actively undergo its own cycle through growth, maintenance and resting phases.

 The active growth phase of hair is known as the Anagen Phase, with approximately 85% of our hair in this phase at any given time2.
 During this phase, the hair follicle draws extensively on rich, nutritional blood to thrive; after hair transplant surgery this supply of highly oxygenated and rich blood is especially important to aid the healing process.
+You can see the process of FUE hair transplant surgery below.
+The other type of hair transplant procedure is FUT hair transplant surgery.

 The Effects of Smoking After Surgery

-1. Post-Operative Infection and Immunity
+- Post-Operative Infection and Immunity

-2. Necrosis and lack of blood supply
+- Necrosis and lack of blood supply

 Post-Operative Infection and Immunity

 Smoking affects the immune system in diverse ways.
-It hinders the regulation of immune cells, which prevents them from performing their actions effectively to target inflammation and clear away debris.
+It hinders the function of immune cells, which prevents them from performing their actions effectively to target inflammation and clear away debris.
 It additionally reduces the ability of immune cells to fight infection, which impairs healing and prevents healthy regeneration of cells such as hair follicles5.

 Symptoms of infection include pain, redness, itching or burning sensations, swelling and oozing pus or abscess formation.
 These symptoms can be addressed with good hygiene habits, keeping the scalp clean and dry, as well as medical treatments such as oral and topical antibiotics.
 It is important to note that even with treatment, due to how deeply smoking can impair the immune system, antibiotics may sometimes not be sufficiently strong enough to fight wound infections.